galeone/galeone.github.io/_posts/2024-07-04-codesigning-notarization-issues.md

 - `bUseAutomaticCodeSigning=true`: enables the code signing using the information specified below.
 - `bMacSignToRunLocally=false`: must be set to false to be able to firm with a valid developer ID, and not with the empty id "-".
 - `CodeSigningTeam`, and `BundleIdentifier` are the unique identifiers of the Apple Developers (given by apple) and of the application under the same team ID, respectively.
 - `TemplateMacPlist` is the soft-path (relative to the `Game` directory, that's where the `.uproject` file is) of the *information property list* (`Info.plist`).
-This file will be placed inside the application bundle and it contains a set of metadata (in a key-value fashion) used by both the application itself, the operating system, or by the system frameworks (e.g. to facilitate the launch of apps).
+This file will be placed inside the application bundle and it contains a set of metadata (in a key-value fashion) used by both the application itself, the operating system, or by the system frameworks (e.g. To facilitate the launch of apps).
 - `PremadeMacEntitlements` and `ShippingSpecificMacEntitlements` are the soft-paths of another `.plist` file that can contain other metadata.
 The file contains the list of rights/privilege that the application requires to run (as we'll see in the [TODO LINK TO SECTION], we need to grant certain privileges to our app to be able to execute the web browser widget without a crash).
+The `PremadeMacEntitlements` contains the meta-data applied to every build configuration.
+The `ShippingSpecificMacEntitlements` is available if shipping configuration requires some special metadata.

 To get the `<APPLICATION IDENTIFIER>` and `<TEAM IDENTIFIER>` I redirect the reader to the Unreal Engine documentation about this topic: [Provisioning Profiles and Signing Certificates](https://dev.epicgames.com/documentation/en-us/unreal-engine/setting-up-ios-tvos-and-ipados-provisioning-profiles-and-signing-certificates-for-unreal-engine-projects).
 Please also note that you must login on Xcode using your Apple Developer Account.
 This is mandatory to correctly start the signing process using Xcode (invoked by the UBT).